Quantum-Corrected Hawking Radiation from Near-Extremal Kerr-Newman Black Holes: Comments on the emission of photons and gravitons

 \subsection{The effect of rotation in particle emission and instabilities}

 In \cite{Brown:2024ajk}, the conformal dimension depends only on the quantum number $l$ for total orbital angular momentum.
-In the Kerr black hole, however, the angular dependence is via the spin-weighted spheroidal function whose eigenvalues depend on $a\,\,\omega$.
-Only for $a\omega=0$ the eigenvalue of the spin-weighted spheroidal function is simply given by $l(l+1)-s(s+1)$.
+In the Kerr black hole, however, the angular dependence is via the spin-weighted spheroidal function whose eigenvalues depend on $a\omega$.
+Only for $a\omega=0$ the eigenvalue of spin-weighted spheroidal function is simply $\ell\left(\ell+1\right)-s(s+1)$.
 It is convenient to define the quantity $\beta=\sqrt{\frac{1}{4}-p_{1}+p_{4}}$, which is a function of $\omega$.
-In Figure \ref{Fig:beta_s-2_n2_m1}, we present the value of $\beta$ for $s=2$, $l=2$, $m=1$.
+In Figure \ref{Fig:beta_s-2_n2_m1}, we present the value of $\beta$ for $s=2$, $\ell=2$, and $m=1$

-For non-zero $\omega$, $\beta<\frac{1}{2}+l$, which implies that the effective conformal dimension is smaller than $1$.
+For non-zero $\omega$, $\tilde{\beta} < l + \frac{1}{2}$, which implies that the effective conformal dimension is smaller than $1$.
 As a result, the product of the four $\Gamma$-functions in the correlators is larger than in the non-rotating case.
 As a result, for particles with positive $m$, that is, rotating in the same direction as the black hole, the radiation is enhanced.

-As expected, for the $m=0$ case, the effect of rotation is negligible and the quantum radiation is suppressed with respect to the semiclassical radiation already reported in \cite{Brown:2024ajk}.
-For negative values of $m$ the expectation is that radiation is suppressed.
+As expected, for the $m=0$ case the effect of rotation is negligible and the quantum radiation is suppressed with respect to the semiclassical radiation -- mimicking the behaviour already reported in \cite{Brown:2024ajk}.
+For negative values of $m$ the expectation is that radiation will be suppressed.
 In fact, the upper bound of $\omega$ is very small while the conformal dimension cannot be very small.
-In some cases, the upper bound might even be smaller than zero which seems to suppress any emission.
+In some cases the upper bound might even be smaller than zero, so there will be no energy emission.

-Let us now consider $\beta$ for $s=1$, $l=1$, $m=1$, which is the dominant contribution to photon emission and we plot in Figure \ref{Fig:s-1_l-1_m-1}.
+Let us now consider $\beta$ for $s=1$, $\ell=1$, $m=1$, which is the dominant contribution to photon emission, and we plot in Figure \ref{Fig:s-1_l-1_m-1}.

-For large$\omega$, the value of $\beta^{2}$ becomes negative, so $\beta$ is imaginary and $\frac{dE}{dtd\omega}$ will be a complex quantity.
-This breakdown of photon emission due to imaginary values of $\beta$ deserves further investigation elsewhere.
+For large $\omega$, the value of $\tilde{\beta}^{2}$ becomes negative, so $\tilde{\beta}$ is imaginary, and $\frac{dE}{dtd\omega}$ will be a complex quantity.
+This breakdown of photon emission due to imaginary values of $\tilde{\beta}$ deserves further investigation elsewhere.